evennia/evennia/docs/source/Components/Objects.md

 - `mygame.typeclasses.rooms.Room` (inherits from `DefaultRoom`)
 - `mygame.typeclasses.exits.Exit` (inherits from `DefaultExit`)

-## How to create your own object types
+## Working with Objects

 You can easily add your own in-game behavior by either modifying one of the typeclasses in  your game dir or by inheriting from them.

 You can put your new typeclass directly in the relevant module, or you could organize your code in some other way.
 Here we assume we make a new module `mygame/typeclasses/flowers.py`: